puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_datatypes.markdown

 #### Variable Interpolation

-Any `$variable` in a double-quoted string will be replaced with its value.
+Any [`$variable`][variables] in a double-quoted string will be replaced with its value.
 To remove ambiguity about which text is part of the variable name, you can surround the variable name in curly braces:

 {% highlight ruby %}
     path => "${apache::root}/${apache::vhostdir}/${name}",
 {% endhighlight %}

+Only variables can be interpolated --- Puppet cannot interpolate arbitrary expressions.
+If you wish to calculate a value to insert into a string, you must store the value in a variable first.

 #### Escape Sequences

 The following escape sequences are available: